banool/aptos_api_dart/doc/TransactionsApi.md

 final api = AptosApiDart().getTransactionsApi();
-final String address = address_example; // String | Address of account with or without a `0x` prefix final String start = start_example; // String | Ledger version to start list of transactions  If not provided, defaults to showing the latest transactions final int limit = 56; // int | Max number of transactions to retrieve.
+final String address = address_example; // String | Address of account with or without a `0x` prefix final String start = start_example; // String | Account sequence number to start list of transactions  If not provided, defaults to showing the latest transactions final int limit = 56; // int | Max number of transactions to retrieve.
 If not provided, defaults to default page size

 try {